E-commerce

 Create an order: desktop and mobile journey

-Draft orders are used when the public checkout is not enough: assisted sales, negotiation, services, order replacement, manual channel takeover, or wholesale sales with special terms.
-The table below presents common scenarios and the settings to plan in advance.
+Draft orders are used when the public checkout isn't enough: assisted selling, negotiation, services, order replacement, manual re-entry from a channel, or wholesale sales with special terms.
+The table below outlines common scenarios and the settings to plan ahead for.

 Scenario